Finsternavy/vendingMachine/README.md

 The next step in the process is to add an inventory manager class and screen to allow a servicer to manage inventory.
 We will also implement a simple animation that will run when an item is selected.
+We also plan to implement customer cash input functionality and make change functionality.

 #### Proposed customer flow: